David-lab92/CF-Rockbuster-SQL/README.md

 # Rockbuster

-This repository contains my SQL queries used in a Movie Rental Project.
+This repository contains a SQL-based project investigating a database of a fictitious movie rental company using PostgreSQL.

 #  Objective